TurboWarp/extensions/CONTRIBUTING.md

 ## Updating extensions

-Please make note of everything in this page: https://docs.turbowarp.org/development/extensions/compatibility
+Please make note of everything on this page: https://docs.turbowarp.org/development/extensions/compatibility

 When editing extensions made by other people, please ping the person who owns its user folder, if it's in one.